Can you capture the essence of your research through a single image?

 The photo is more than a photo of a cemetery, it tells a story of life in the French penal colony.

-Copyright courtesy of: Ross Smith, PhD student in French Studies, School of Arts and Humanities, 2019.
+Copyright courtesy of: Ross Smith, Postgraduate Researcher, School of Arts and Humanities, 2019.

 Robert Davis - Spot the Difference?

 No two leopards are the same, each one can be identified from their unique pelage patterns.